Nasrin-Rahimi/DataStructure-and-Algorithm/Array/array-definition.md

 We use two pointers, one faster-runner i and one slower-runner k, in the example above. i moves one step each time while k moves one step only if a new needed value is added.

+Why we use two pointer?
+Two pointers help us cover a subarray or miniarray with in the main array.